lirios/ostree-image-creator/README.md

 This program uses Rust logging that you can configure with the `RUST_LOG` environment variable, please check [this](https://doc.rust-lang.org/1.1.0/log/index.html) out.

+If you want to trace which commands are executed, set `RUST_LOG=trace`.

 ## Dependencies

 ```sh